swaptacular/swpt_creditors_ui/pr0-documents.rst

   amounts.
 Usually, before being shown to the user, these raw numbers will be divided by some big number.
 For example, the raw number ``100`` could be shown to the user as "1 USD".

+.. [#note-formats] In Swaptacular, every transfer can have a *transfer note*.
+The "transfer note" is a textual message that contains information which the sender wants the recipient of the transfer to see.
+In addition to the transfer note, the sender can specify a *transfer note format*, which is a short string that indicates how the content of the corresponding transfer note should be interpreted.
+The sender of each transfer can choose among a multitude of standard *transfer note formats*.
+Every transfer note format (and therefore, every "reason format") is identified by a short string — the format's name.
+All format names match the regular
+  expression: `^[0-9A-Za-z.-]{0,8}$`

 MIME Type